I consider the utter dominance of private cars as the primary mode of transport for most Americans to be rather regrettable.

 This too is generalizable: everything in moderation (including moderation).

 Trying to build a city around cars, however, is impossible.
 Car-centric cities cannot possibly be walkable.
 The physical reality of how much space cars take up doesn’t allow it.
-Not to mention that putting loud, polluting cars in the city center drives away people by making the area less pleasant to exist in unless you’re in your own car.

 Moving away from car-centrism and investing in other modes of transport naturally benefits non-drivers, like children and the blind.
-About 30% of the US does not drive.

 But these policies also benefit car owners, who will enjoy less traffic and roads that break down less rapidly, due to fewer cars using those roads.